 It outlines some of the popular myths that get in the way of progress and gives an overview of the legislative framework that has changed so dramatically in the last ten years (SAND note – bearing in mind it was published in 2017).

-‘Safe to be me’ also offers a comprehensive checklist of good practice pointers that can help organisations
+‘Safe to be me’ also offers a comprehensive checklist of good practice pointers that can help organisations translate positive intentions into achievable actions.

 Including interviews with GPs, this is a short film aimed at health care professionals.
 The purpose of the film is to increase awareness of Lesbian, Gay, Bisexual and Trans (LGBT) people’s experiences accessing health care and to increase access to health care for LGBT communities.